-What you must pay What you must pay when you get these when you get these services services Services that are covered for you In-Network Out-of-Network Hospice care When you enroll in a Medicare-certified hospice program, your hospice services No prior authorization required.
-You are and your Part A and Part B services related eligible for the hospice benefit when your to your terminal prognosis are paid for by doctor and the hospice medical director Original Medicare, not our plan. have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
-You may receive care from any Medicare-certified hospice program.
-Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
-Your hospice doctor can be a network provider or an out-of-network provider.
-Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
+110 lan .

+What you must pay What you must pay

+when you get these services when you get these services

+Services that are covered for you In-Network Out-of-Network

+Hospice care (continued) III NOLWOIN Out-or-Network

+. ,

+Covered services include:

+Drugs for symptom control and pain relief

+Short-term respite care

+Home care

+When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.

 For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
-While you are in the hospice program, your hospice provider
+While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
+You will be billed Original Medicare cost sharing.

-What you must pay What you must pay

-when you get these when you get these

-Services that are covered for you services In-Network services Out-of-Network

-Hospice care (continued)

-For services that are covered by Medicare

-Part A or B and are not related to your

-terminal prognosis: If you need non- emergency, non-urgently needed services

-that are covered under Medicare Part A or

-B and that are not related to your terminal

-prognosis, your cost for these services depends on whether you use a provider

-in our plan's network and follow plan rules

-(such as if there is a requirement to obtain prior authorization).

-If you obtain the covered services from a network provider and follow

-plan rules for obtaining service, you

-only pay the plan cost sharing amount

-for in-network services

-If you obtain the covered services from an out-of-network provider, you

-pay the cost sharing under Fee-for-

-Service Medicare (Original Medicare)

-For services that are covered by our plan

-but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered

-services that are not covered under Part A

-or B whether or not they are related to your terminal prognosis.
-You pay your plan cost

-sharing amount for these services.

-For drugs that may be covered by the plan's

-Part D benefit: If these drugs are unrelated to

-your terminal hospice condition you pay cost sharing.
-If they are related to your terminal

-hospice condition then you pay Original

-Medicare cost sharing.
-Drugs are never covered by both hospice and our plan at the

-same time.
-For more information, please

-see Chapter 5, Section 9.4 (What if you're in

-Medicare-certified hospice).

-Note: If you need non-hospice care (care that is not related to your terminal prognosis),

-you should contact us to arrange the

-services.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).

+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) If you obtain the covered services from an in-network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost sharing amount for these services.
+For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
+If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
+Drugs are never covered by both hospice and our plan at the same time.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
+See Physician/Praincluding doctor's of